radiolondra/The_Guardian-Advanced_Network_Filtering/README.md

 # The Guardian & Advanced Network Filtering (ANF)

 **The Guardian** is a new, advanced Content Blocker for Chrome and Edge browsers.
-Future versions will be available for Firefox and Safari too.
+Versions for Firefox and Safari will also be available in the near future.

 *The Guardian* can work standalone, with the features of a very powerful Content Blocker, or, by installing **Advanced Network Filtering** (**ANF**), with the ability to drive  network traffic filtering and control exactly which domains and IP addresses are to be blocked.